 It will be noted that the motion is a “rocking” one.
 When the swing jaw is rising, it is opening, at the top, during the first half of the stroke, and closing during the second half, whereas the bottom of the jaw is closing during the entire up-stroke.
 A reversal of this motion occurs during the downstroke of the eccentric.

 The horizontal component of motion (throw) at the discharge point of the single-toggle jaw crusher is greater than the throw of the Dodge crusher at that point; in fact, it is about three-fourths that of Blake machines of similar short-side receiving-opening dimensions.
-The combination of favorable crushing angle, and non choking jaw plates, used in this machine, promotes a much freer action through the choke zone than that in the Dodge crusher.
-Capacities compare very favourably with comparable sizes of the Blake machine with non-choking plates, and permissible discharge settings are finer.
+The combination of favorable crushing angle, and non-choking jaw plates, used in this machine, promotes a much freer action through the choke zone than that in the Dodge crusher.
+Capacities compare very favorably with comparable sizes of the Blake machine with non-choking plates, and permissible discharge settings are finer.
 A table of ratings is given.

 The single-toggle type jaw crusher has been developed extensively.
-Because of its simplicity, light weight, moderate cost, and good capacity, it has found quite a wide field of application in portable crushing rigs.
+Because of its simplicity, lightweight, moderate cost, and good capacity, it has found quite a wide field of application in portable crushing rigs.
 It also fits into the small, single-stage mining operation much better than the slower Dodge type.
-Some years since, this type was developed with very wide openings for reduction crushing applications, but it was not able to seriously challenge the gyratory in this field, especially when the high-speed modern versions of the latter type were introduced.
+Some years since this type was developed with very wide openings for reduction crushing applications, but it was not able to seriously challenge the gyratory in this field, especially when the high-speed modern versions of the latter type were introduced.

 Due to the pronounced vertical components of motion in the single-toggle machine, it is obvious that a wiping action takes place during the closing strokes; either, the swing jaw must slip on the material, or the material must slip along the stationary jaw.
 It is inevitable that such action should result in accelerated wear of the jaw plates; consequently, the single-toggle crusher is not an economical machine for reducing highly abrasive, or very hard, tough rock.
 Moreover, the large motion at the receiving opening greatly accentuates shocks incidental to handling the latter class of material, and the full impact of these shocks must be absorbed by the bearings in the top of the swing jaw.